-4.5% compared to the same period of the previous year; however, GDP sharply decreased by 10.3% in the second quarter of the year driven by the impact of the COVID-19 pandemic.
-GDP then returned to growth in the third and fourth quarters of 2020, increasing by 6.3% and 5.9% compared to the same periods of the previous year, which growth was supported by an increase in investments and household consumption.
-As a result, including due to the continuing impact of COVID-19 both on Türkiye and globally, overall GDP growth for 2020 was only 1.8%.
-In 2021, growth increased to 11.4%, principally driven by an increase in household consumption and strong contributions from the services and information and technology sectors.
+by an increase in household consumption and strong contributions from the services and information and technology sectors.
 In 2022, GDP grew by 5.6%, which growth was primarily supported by private consumption, a rise in imports and an increase in finance and insurance activities and information and communication activities.
-There was strong growth in the first half of 2023 in the run-up to the May 2023 election; however, the level of recovery remains dependent upon global macroeconomic and geopolitical conditions and the successful implementation of Türkiye's economic policies.
+There was strong growth in the first nine months of 2023, including in connection with the run-up to the May 2023 election; however, the level of recovery remains dependent upon global macroeconomic and geopolitical conditions and the successful implementation of Türkiye's economic policies.